BasementKrew/revelation.io/_posts/2015-03-25-animation-jazz.markdown

 ![](https://d13yacurqjgara.cloudfront.net/users/62319/screenshots/1945593/shot.gif)

-This animation was created for Secret Project at invision by [Anton Aheichanka](https://dribbble.com/madebyanton).
-Now I will admit my reproduction isn't detail for detail of the mockup, but for a few hours of work I am happy with the result.
+This animation was created for "Secret Project" at Invision by [Anton Aheichanka](https://dribbble.com/madebyanton).
+Now I will admit my reproduction isn't as detailed as the mock-up, but for a few hours of work I am happy with the result.

 ![](/assets/images/login.gif)

 You can find the full code [here](https://github.com/Vluxe/AnimationSeries/tree/master/login).
 Let's break down each component starting with the obvious ones.
 The background is a `UIImageView`.
-I just found a stock image and added the `UIImageView` as the first subview to the view hierarchy.
+I just found a stock image and added the `UIImageView` as the first sub view to the view hierarchy.
 The two `UITextField` are the same as the `UIImageView` (minus the image of course).
 The interesting part is our custom button and loading dialog, so let's move on to that.

-These custom controls are built to respond to animated changes and included in Jazz.
+These custom controls are built to respond to animated changes and are included in Jazz.
 The first thing we do is add the button to the view hierarchy, just like the `UIImageView` or `UITextField`.
 We also need to add the loading dialog to the view, but hide it, as we aren't loading anything yet.

 ```swift
 let offset: CGFloat = 50